Symphonia: sum fluxae pretium spei

 The Symphonia: sum fluxae pretium spei is an orchestral triptych by the American composer Elliott Carter.
 Its three movements were composed between 1993 and 1995.
 The complete work was first performed on April 25, 1998 at Bridgewater Hall, Manchester by the BBC Symphony Orchestra under the conductor Oliver Knussen.
 The second movement "Adagio tenebroso" was a finalist for the 1996 Pulitzer Prize for Music.
+The third movement "Allegro scorrevole" won The Prince Pierre of Monaco Music Composition Prize in 1998.

 Composition

 The Symphonia: sum fluxae pretium spei has a total duration of roughly 47 minutes, though its movements can be performed separately.
 The title comes from the Latin poem "Bulla" by the English poet Richard Crashaw and translates into English as "I am the prize of flowing hope."

 Partita

 The first movement "Partita" was commissioned by the Chicago Symphony Orchestra, which premiered the work under the conductor Daniel Barenboim at Symphony Center, Chicago on February 17, 1994.
 "Partita" has a duration of approximately 17 minutes.
 The title refers to the modern Italian language word for "game" rather than the Baroque dance suite.